-- Second grade learns about Peru, school supplies, Spanish vowels, occupations, numbers to 100, regions in Peru, and city places.
+- Second grade learns about Peru, school supplies, places at school, numbers to 100, regions in Peru.

-- Third grade learns about Puerto Rico, manners, places around school, Spanish alphabet, physical activity, healthy eating and daily routines.
+- Third grade learns about Puerto Rico, manners, physical activity, and healthy eating.

-- Fourth grade learns about Spain, interpersonal conversation, clothing, color descriptions, AR verb conjugation, artists of Spain, and restaurant food.
+- Fourth grade learns about Spain, interpersonal conversation, clothing descriptions, and restaurant food.

-- Fifth grade learns about Argentina, describing people, getting around a city, conjugating AR and ER activity verbs, time, farm animals and prepositions.
+- Fifth grade learns about Argentina, describing people, getting around a city, and conjugating AR activity verbs.

-Sue Stiede, Melissa Olsen, Danielle Schreiner, Emily Tewes, Amanda Rodenhauser and Jamee Sampson are our fabulous early world language teachers at all of our elementary schools.
+Emily Tewes, Amanda Rodenhauser, Kelsey Burkel, Kimberly Stauber, Emily Younkle, and Gabby Garcia are our fabulous Early World Language teachers at all of the elementary schools.
 They lead the way in the instruction of these classes using 90% + target language (Spanish) each day.

-Due to financial constraints, many schools have decided to cut extracurricular programs like this one, but we strive to follow our philosophy of equipping students with 21st century skills and helping them grow as a well-rounded student to one day allow for better job opportunities.
+We equip students with 21st century skills and help them grow as a well-rounded students to one day allow for better job opportunities.

 Top 5 Reasons Why You Should Learn Spanish